NERSC/buildtest-nersc/CONTRIBUTING.md

 Please add yourself to ``maintainers`` field which helps contact individual when test fails.
 When you contribute your test and buildspec please test this locally.
 The buildspec must be valid, this can be done by building the test via ``buildtest build -b /path/to/test.yml``.

-PRs must pass [CI checks](https://github.com/buildtesters/buildtest-cori/actions) before any PRs are merged.
-Please make sure you review the CI checks before you contact a reviewer.
-All PRs must be reviewed by a maintainer which requires approval before it can be merged.

 Resolving PR Merge Conflicts
 -----------------------------

-Often times, you may start a feature branch and your PR get's out of sync with ``devel`` branch which may lead to conflicts, this is a result of merging incoming PRs that may cause upstream `HEAD` to change over time which can cause merge conflicts.
+Often times, you may start a feature branch and your PR get's out of sync with `devel` branch which may lead to conflicts, this is a result of merging incoming PRs that may cause upstream `HEAD` to change over time which can cause merge conflicts.
 This may be confusing at first, but don't worry we are here to help.
 For more details about merge conflicts click [here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-merge-conflicts).